rust-lang/rfcs/text/3491-remove-implicit-features.md

 This means that this dependency will only be included if the `gif` feature is enabled.
-In addition to `cfg(feature = "gif")` syntax, you can reference this as `cfg(feature = "giffy")` in the code though users may get confused at error messages when used on a public API.

 > **Note**: Prior to the 202X edition, features were implicitly created for
 > optional dependencies not referenced via `dep:`.